romeerez/orchid-orm/packages/docs/src/guide/query-builder-create-update-delete.md

 If the table has a column with runtime defaults (defined with callbacks), the value will be appended to your SQL.

+`columns` are type-checked to contain all required columns.

 ```ts
 const oneRecord = await Table.createRaw({
   columns: ['name', 'amount'],